-At 16.32 pounds and 16 x 12 x 20 inches, the Pavilion Gaming Desktop is slightly lighter and looks way sleeker than Dell’s competing budget gaming PC, the G5 gaming desktop, which weighs.
+At 16.32 pounds and 16 x 12 x 20 inches, the HP Pavilion is slightly lighter and looks way sleeker than Dell’s competing budget gaming PC, the G5 gaming desktop, which weighs.
 16.7 pounds and measures 14.45 x 6.65 x 12.12 inches.
 Perhaps the main difference between the HP Pavilion Gaming desktop and the Dell G5 desktops is that the former offers customizable LED lighting.

 Also bundled into the package are a standard keyboard and mouse, and while they aren’t gaming gear, at least HP included something.
 However, the package doesn’t include a monitor, should you need one, the 24-inch Dell S2421HGF is worth a look.

 - Read more : HP Pavilion TG01-1022 Review